This is the guide you need to get your imagination back.

 Ever felt stuck in a loop where you look at the blank paper and feel the paper looking back at you?
 Like it’s judging you for not coming up with something new.
 I sure have.
 Multiple times.
-Actually, too many times, so let’s make a stop to that.
+Too many times, so let’s make a stop to that.

-To get your Imagination back there are some things you’ll want to do, one of the easier things is to simply try new things, and practice a few exercises which will boost your creativity up to eleven, so let’s do this!
+To get your Imagination back there are some things you’ll want to do.
+One of the easier things is to simply try new things and practice a few exercises which will boost your creativity up to eleven.

 This day is made for experimenting.
 Just relax, spin a wheel if you must, and choose something new to make that day.
 So don’t expect things to change if you keep doing the same thing over and over, stay away from insanity.
 But by reading this Article, you’re already taking the first step.
 Out with the old, in with the new.
 (At least for a day)

-A lot of good books, video games, and art have that extra depth just due to their details and descriptions everywhere.
-This makes something ordinary become extraordinary.
+Many good books, video games, and art have that extra depth just due to their details and descriptions everywhere.
+This makes something ordinary become extraordinary, so it gets your imagination juice flowing.
 A lot of GM’s in DnD (Game Masters, which are the Narrators/Adventure Crafters in the Dungeons and Dragons Role Playing Games) give that extra depth to the world by focusing on a few things: Sight, Sound, Taste, and Smell.
 Give it a try.

 Look at something around you like a book and think of ways that you can describe it.
 Don’t just say “Well, it’s a book with pages.”, think more along the lines: “This is a big Book, made with paper from old trees, it has that characteristic smell that new books usually have.
 When I go through the book pages quickly, it sounds like a window shutter quickly closing up the blinds.
 I bet it tastes like overdone toast.”